TPei/yappl_transformation_functions/README.md

 Yappl allows for specifying things like:
 "My *email* may be used for purpose p and utilizer u, but only if the transformation *only_provider* is applied.
-*ony_provider* would then be a tranformation functions that accepts an email address as input and returns only the provider, not the actual email address.
+*only_provider* would then be a tranformation function that accepts an email address as input and returns only the provider, not the actual email address.